Welcome,

 It is my intention to offer an environment that is safe, accepting and open in which you can speak freely about how things are for you and feel seen, heard and responded to.

-While I offer reflections and perspectives that I hope may be valuable, I am non-directive, and my aim is to facilitate your own Self-connection.
+While I offer reflections and perspectives that I hope may be valuable, I am non-directive, and my aim is to facilitate your connection with your own self.
 It is what you choose to bring to each session that will guide the focus of our work.

 About me

-For the last decade, I have had the privilege of working therapeutically alongside clients from a diversity of backgrounds seeking support in relation to a wide range of issues.
+Since 2016, I have had the privilege of working alongside clients from a diversity of backgrounds, seeking support in relation to a wide range of issues.
 Prior to my full-time private-practice, I served as a therapist in specialist sexual violence, community counselling, LGBTQ+ mental health, and university settings.

 Before training as a therapist, I completed a masters degree in Gender Studies and spent many years in the social justice sector, where I worked in support and community engagement roles with groups and individuals of marginalised identities, advocating for equality in health and social care.
 An anti-oppression, social justice lens continues as a core value throughout my work.

 My first degree in Theology and Religious Studies specialised in the psychology of religion, and set the tone for a lifelong exploration of spirituality in its many forms, especially as it relates to mental and emotional wellbeing.
-A long-term Buddhist meditation practice deeply informs my therapeutic approach, and I have a particular interest in the integration of wisdom traditions and psychotherapy, as embodied in modalities such as Hakomi, the primary mindful and somatic approach that informs my work.
+A long-term meditation practice in a Buddhist tradition deeply informs my therapeutic approach, and I have a particular interest in the integration of wisdom traditions and psychotherapy, as exemplified in Hakomi, the primary mindful and somatic modality that informs my work.

-Perhaps most importantly, I view my own ongoing personal development as fundamental to my therapeutic work with clients, which is shaped by my own experience of in-depth psychotherapy and a long-term, intensive Jungian analysis.
+Perhaps most importantly, I view my own ongoing personal development as fundamental to my therapeutic work with clients.
+This is shaped by my own experience of in-depth psychotherapy and a long-term, intensive Jungian analysis.

 Qualifications & Certifications